austinmama/vsrx/os-reload.md

 # Reloading and Migrating the OS
 {: #reloading-an-migrating-the-os}

-The OS Reload process is used to rebuild a gateway server.
+The OS reload process is used to rebuild a gateway server.
 The process performs the following actions:

 * Reload the server host's operating system
 * Install KVM in the operating system